Marquez-David/SpotifyClone/README.md

 ## Description
 This project is a clone of the popular music streaming application, Spotify.
 It has been developed using React Native, and the [Spotify API](https://developer.spotify.com/documentation/web-api) for music data.
 As of now, please note that the project is exclusively supported for Android devices.

-🚀 Please note that this project is still under development and may undergo changes in the future!! 🚀

 <br>

 | LoginScreen | HomeScreen | ExploreScreen | LibraryScreen |